Bacha bazi: Post-war

-In 2022, after the Taliban's return to power following the United States' military disengagement from Afghanistan, it was reported that the abuse persisted in the reinstated Islamic Emirate, with Taliban officials accused of engaging in bacha bazi and the criminalization of victims.
+In 2022, after the Taliban's return to power following the United States' military disengagement from Afghanistan, it was reported that the abuse persisted in the reinstated Islamic Emirate, with Taliban officials accused of engaging in bacha bazi and criminalization of victims.
 According to a 2022 Global Initiative Against Transnational Organized Crime report, the practice is expected to continue and potentially be amplified.
 In addition to some Taliban commanders allegedly holding bachas, the Taliban's ban on music and dancing appears to have driven the practice further underground, making it even harder to identify or protect victims.

-In fiction
+In popular culture

-Bacha bazi within 21 century Afghanistan is a prominent theme of the 2003 New York Times best selling novel The Kite Runner by Khaled Hosseini.
+Bacha bazi within 21st century Afghanistan is a prominent theme of the 2003 The New York Times best selling novel The Kite Runner by Khaled Hosseini.
 In the novel, the main character Amir witnesses his best friend, a Hazara boy named Hassan, be sexually assaulted by a fellow teenager named Assef.
-15 years later, decades after Amir fled Afghanistan due to the Soviet–Afghan War, he learns that Hassan was killed by the Taliban and that Hassan's son, Sohrab, was left an orphan.
+15 years later, long after Amir fled Afghanistan due to the Soviet–Afghan War, he learns that Hassan was killed by the Taliban and that Hassan's son, Sohrab, was left an orphan.
 Amir journeys to Afghanistan to adopt him, but discovers that Sohrab was sold as a bacha by the corrupt manager of the orphanage to Assef, the same man who had sexually assaulted Sohrab's father Hassan decades earlier.
 One scholar wrote that the novel "offers commentary on the role that racism and ethnic rivalry play in upholding the existence of bacha bazi", as well as the long-lasting, generational psychological trauma associated with being a bacha.

 In 2007, an American drama film of the same name based on Hosseini's novel, directed by Marc Forster from a screenplay by David Benioff, was released.
 Shortly afterward, the film was banned in Afghanistan due to fears of intertribal reprisals against Pashtuns, given the film's depiction of Pashtun man enslaving a Hazara youth as his bacha.

 Clover Films and Afghan journalist Najibullah Quraishi made a documentary film titled The Dancing Boys of Afghanistan about the practice, which was shown in the UK in March 2010 and aired in the US the following month.
 Journalist Nicholas Graham of The Huffington Post lauded the documentary as "both fascinating and horrifying".
 The film won the 2011 Documentary award in the Amnesty International UK Media Awards.